 Praise ye the LORD.
 Praise, O ye servants of the LORD, praise the name of the LORD.
 Blessed be the name of the LORD from this time forth and for evermore.
 From the rising of the sun unto the going down of the same the LORD'S name [is] to be praised (Psalm 113:1-3, KJV).

-You might want to read this Psalm in it's entirty.
-I believe you'll be greatly blessed as you do so.
+You might want to read the above Psalm in it's entirety.
+I believe you'll be greatly blessed in doing so.

 The greatness of His love and blessings be upon each of you!